‘Outlander’ Star Sam Heughan And Mackenzie Mauzy Real Love Or Publicity Stunt?

 A post shared by MacKenzie Mauzy (@mackenziemauzy) on

 Just Jared released photos from the party that show Heughan and Mauzy having a good time together.
 Heughan wore a casual button up and jacket for the event while Mauzy donned a white dress suit.
-The two were more than happy to pose for photos and appeared as if they enjoyed the attention.
+The two were more than happy to pose for photos and appeared like they enjoyed the attention.

 Heughan rose to fame for his role as Jamie Frazer on Starz’s hit series, Outlander.
 Heughan has kept his romantic life a secret over the years, which is one reason why so many fans wanted him to get with Balfe.
 It isn’t known how long he and Mauzy have been dating.

-Mauzy recently starred in the film, Into the Woods, and she appeared on ABC’s popular crime drama, Forever.
+Mauzy recently starred in the film, Into the Woods and appeared on ABC’s popular crime drama, Forever.
 Sam Heughan and Mauzy have not commented on the status of their relationship or on the PR stunt rumors.

 Although Heughan seems happy in his relationship, Celeb Dirty Laundry reports that Outlander fans were devastated by the news.
 To make matters worse, Balfe has been showing off her boyfriend in public for the first time as well.
 The actress stepped out with Tony McGill during a party before the BAFTAs in February.